Mukul289303/IoT-Hub/README.md

 # 🤝 Contributing

-Contributions are welcome!

-If you have suggestions or improvements:

-1. Fork the repository.
-2. Create a new branch.
-3. Commit your changes.
-4. Submit a Pull Request.
+Suggestions, feedback, and improvements are always welcome.

 ---

-# 👨‍💻 Authors
+# 👨‍💻 Author

-### Project Developed By

-- **Mukul Vaid**
+**Mukul Vaid**

 ---

 # 📜 License

-This project is licensed under the MIT License.
+This project is intended for educational and academic purposes.

 ---

 <div align="center">

-## ⭐ If you found this project useful, please give it a Star!
+## ⭐ If you found this project useful, please consider giving it a star.

 **Made with ❤️ using ESP32**